What is Instructor-Led Training (ILT)?

 There are crucial reasons for the recent swing towards eLearning.
 ILT can present some costly disadvantages and challenges.

-Lastly, ILT is often not conducive to training for practical on-the-job skills, especially for more physical roles where learning is focused on the use and maintenance of machinery or equipment.
+ILT may not be conducive to training for practical, hands-on skills, especially in roles requiring the use of machinery or equipment.

 Recent Trends

 Despite the perceived disadvantages of instructor-led sessions, there is still an important place for ILT in the world of training.
-Many organizations are finding ways to combine ILT from expert instructors with online assessment and follow-up learning to ensure skills are learned and implemented in the most effective way possible.
+Modern approaches often integrate ILT with online assessments and follow-up learning, creating a blended learning environment.
+Blended learning combines the best aspects of ILT and eLearning, providing a comprehensive and effective training experience.

 The benefit of blended learning is that it takes the most important advantages of both ILT and eLearning and combines them to provide as effective a learning environment as possible.